Papilio-Labs/platform-gowin/examples/fpga-blinky/README.md

 ## Hardware

-**Target Hardware**: Tang Primer 20K module or standalone GW5A-25A board with discrete LEDs
+**Target Hardware**: Papilio RetroCade (Gowin GW2AR-18)

-**Note for Papilio RetroCade Users**: This example is designed for boards with discrete LEDs (like Tang Primer 20K).
-The Papilio RetroCade board only has a single RGB LED that requires different control logic (WS2812/SK6812 protocol).
-For RGB LED control on Papilio RetroCade, use the `papilio-blinky` example instead, which demonstrates proper RGB LED control via the ESP32.
+**Note**: This example uses the PMOD connector pins as outputs.
+You'll need to connect external LEDs (with appropriate resistors) to the PMOD connector to see the blinking pattern.
+The Papilio RetroCade does not have on-board discrete LEDs, only a WS2812 RGB LED.

 ## Features